czhou578/cifar/notes.md

 **2D Batch Norm**

+Examples in the batch are coupled mathematically, so its non deterministic.
+The centering operation is differentiable

 - How it works: For each channel in the feature map, it calculates the mean and standard deviation across all the examples (channels, in this case, each of RGB) in the current mini-batch.
 It then normalizes the activations to have a mean of 0 and a standard deviation of 1.
 It also has learnable parameters to scale and shift the result.
 This helps to stabilize and accelerate the training process.

 **Alternatives to 2D Batch Norm**: